Proposal Due Dates: May 1, 2025 at 5 p.m. ET

 - Project feasibility given facilities, budget, time, and other resources available

-- Potential for future external funding and publications
+- Potential for future publications and external funding from either government agencies or foundations

 - Budget